alexdlaird/pyngrok/docs/integrations.rst

 ------------------

-Lambdas deployed to AWS can be easily developed locally using :code:`pyngrok` and extending the `Flask example shown above <#flask>`_ (or `the FastAPI example <#fastapi>`_, they're both very similar).
+Lambdas deployed to AWS can be easily developed locally using :code:`pyngrok` and extending the `Flask example shown above <#flask>`_ (`FastAPI <#fastapi>`_ as well, as they're both very simple, but we'll build on the Flask example here).
 In addition to effortless local development, this gives us more flexibility when writing tests, leveraging a CI, managing revisions, etc.

 Let's assume we have a file :code:`foo_GET.py` in our :code:`lambdas` module and, when deployed, it handles requests to :code:`GET /foo`.
-We can make a Flask route in to a shim that funnels local requests to this same Lambda handler using the example below.
-Combining this with the rest of the `Flask example above <#flask>`_ and we'll have ourselves a tunnel.
+Locally, we can use a Flask route as a shim to funnel requests to this same Lambda handler, as shown below.
+Combine this with the rest of the `Flask example above <#flask>`_ using :code:pyngrok and we'll have ourselves a tunnel.

 .. code-block:: python